elliottmejia/Emeji-Connection-Monitor/readme.md

 npm start
 ```

 Untested on Linux and Windows.
+It *should* work.

 ## Builds